-There is some good news in this morning’s 2nd quarter results with overall UK GDP growth of 0.4% which is up from the 0.20% in Quarter 1.
+There is some good news in the 2nd quarter results with overall UK GDP growth of 0.4% which is up from the 0.20% in Quarter 1.
 Encouraging but fragile, with the UK economy growing at less than a quarter of the growth of the US economy.